 The Ethical Implications of Digitally monitoring on Your Employees

-Employee monitoring has long been around allowing businesses to track activities of the workforce, measure their productivity, and ensure the protection of...
+Employee monitoring has long been around allowing businesses to track the activities of the workforce, measure their productivity, and ensure the protection...

 Pros of Employee Monitoring

-Monitoring helps in making the workplace safer minimizing the odds of sexual harassment; protecting company assets from theft; eliminating unnecessary processes with an aim to boost productivity and put the organization on the way to progression.
-Moreover, the information got through monitoring can be helpful in decision-making processes and determining everything from employee rewards based on their performance and efficiency, shaping remuneration, bonuses, and devising company policies.
+Monitoring helps in making the workplace safer minimizing the odds of sexual harassment; protecting company assets from theft; eliminating unnecessary processes with an aim to boost productivity and putting the organization on the way to progression.
+Moreover, the information obtained through monitoring can be helpful in decision-making processes and determining everything from employee rewards based on their performance and efficiency to shaping remuneration, bonuses, and devising company policies.

 Cons of Employee Monitoring